grauds/clematis.doc/docs/clematis-explained/code-standards.md

 ### Integration With Angular And Nx

-Angular and [Nx](https://nx.dev) also are using plugins to extends their functionality, so it is required to add plugin [`@nx/eslint`](https://nx.dev/nx-api/eslint) for Nx to support ESLint.
+Angular and [Nx](https://nx.dev) also are using plugins to extend their functionality, so it is required to add plugin [`@nx/eslint`](https://nx.dev/nx-api/eslint) for Nx to support ESLint.
-Other plugins for ESLint itself: `@typescript-eslint/eslint-plugin` for Typescript, `eslint-plugin-html` for HTML templates and for Prettier as well `eslint-config-prettier`:
+Other plugins for ESLint itself: `@typescript-eslint/eslint-plugin` for TypeScript, `eslint-plugin-html` for HTML templates and for Prettier as well `eslint-config-prettier`:

 ````json title="package.json"